protocol/nft-website/docs/tutorial/flow-nft-marketplace.md

 We pass the Cadence `code` to `fcl.transaction`, and any integer from 0 - 999 to `fcl.limit` for the gas fee limit we are happy with.
 The `payload` is the metadata we converted previously.

-The `payer`, `proposer`, and `authorizations` are a little complicate.
-While we won't dig deep into them, they accept a function known as *authorization function* that decides the account (and effectively the keys) used to authorize the transaction.
+The `payer`, `proposer`, and `authorizations` accept a function known as *authorization function* that decides the account (and effectively the keys) used to authorize the transaction.
 (If you're interested in deep-diving, check out [Authorization Function][cdc-auth-function]).
 Here, `fcl` provided an `authz` default authorization function to makes signing with the emulator account easier.

+### 3. Return the Flow transaction ID

 Now all that is left to do is to return to the main `mintToken` function to complete it: